Linus-Denghui-Xing/Nat/README.md

 # Nat
 Science research:

-Other scripts will coming up when I get back to school.
-Unable to get access to server in China.
+Other scripts will coming up when I get back to school.\n Unable to get access to server in China.